-If you want to install a sprinkler system, chances are that your home either does not have one, or your old system is not working properly.
+If you want to install a sprinkler system in Florida, chances are that your home either does not have one, or your old system is not working properly.
 Automatic sprinklers are best for almost all lawns, due to the simplicity of setting the timer and letting the sprinklers do the watering.
 For one installation it saves you many hours having to hand water your lawn.

 When designing a sprinkler system on your own for your home, it takes a lot of planning, time and effort.
 If you don’t mind the intense process, then this is something that wouldn’t be too hard for you.
 There are various guides that you can find online to help you with the process, walking you through step-by-step until the job is finished.
 However, if you have neither the time nor the patience for this long process, there are contractors who are available to do this job for you.